What has Mayor Steinberg done as mayor? Find out here

 Mayor Steinberg flanked by mayors from the 13 largest cities in California at a press conference for during a lobby day at the State Capitol.

-• Increased the city’s inventory of emergency shelter beds from less than 100 to 1,100, including the city’s first sprung shelters, first Safeground organized campground, first tiny homes, first emergency outreach and engagement center and the master leasing of 350 motel rooms.
+• Increased the city’s inventory of emergency shelter beds from less than 100 to 1,350, including two congregate sprung shelters, two tiny home campuses (a third will come online soon), the Emergency Outreach and Engagement Center and the master leasing of 350 motel rooms.

-• Won creation of the City’s new Department of Community Response to conduct outreach to homeless encampments and to respond to homelessness and mental health calls that don’t involve the commission of a crime.
+• Won the creation of the City’s new Department of Community Response to conduct outreach to homeless encampments and to respond to homelessness and mental health calls.

 • Secured $64 million Whole Person Care Pilot (WPC) that allowed the city to use Medi-Cal dollars for outreach, case management and housing coordination services for unhoused residents.
 Was the only city in the state to run Whole Person Care, which represented a new comprehensive approach to providing health care, services and housing homeless people who would otherwise wind up in emergency rooms.
 The success of Whole Person Care prompted Gov. Newsom to introduce Cal-AIM.